Andy4495/retro-calculator/README.md

 To make the project as small as possible and to simplify the wiring, I created created a PCB design and ordered it from [OshPark][11].

-Due to limitations of the display (6 characters with a single fixed decimal point) and my keypad, the calculator only supports limited functions and integer math.
+Due to limitations of my keypad and the display (6 characters with a single fixed decimal point), the calculator only supports limited functions and integer math.

 ## Hardware ##
-The Eagle BRD and SCH files can be found in the [hardware folder][12], along with a PDF of the schematic.
+The Eagle BRD and SCH files can be found in the [hardware folder][12], along with a PDF of the [schematic][14].

-## Keypad library ##
+## External Libraries ##
-The calculator uses my [matrix keypad library][13].
+The calculator uses my [matrix keypad library][13] and [ICM7218 LED driver library][15].

 ## References ##
 * Arduino Project Hub [article][5]